opencap/protocol/CAP.md

 ## 2.
 The following endpoint must be supported:

-## GET /v1/domains/{domain}/users/{username}/ledgers/{ledger_id}
+## GET /v1/domains/{domain}/users/{username}/assets/{asset_id}

 No Authorization (Public method)

-Returns the address of the related domain, username, and ledger if it exists on the server.
+Returns the address of the related domain, username, and asset if it exists on the server.

 ### Example Usage